Representation and certifications regarding responsibility matters

 - Affirmative Responses in Responsibility Certifications

-- For corporations with affirmative responses under 52.209-11, no award may be made unless the agency’s suspending and debarring official determines that suspension or debarment is not necessary to protect the Government’s interests.
+- For corporations with certain felony convictions or tax liabilities, no award may be made unless a suspending and debarring official determines that suspension or debarment is unnecessary.

 - Certification Regarding Tax Matters

-- For contracts over $5.5 million, the offeror must affirmatively certify compliance with tax matters under 52.209-12, or the contract cannot be awarded.
+- For contracts over $7 million, the offeror must affirmatively certify compliance with tax matters per 52.209-12, or the contract cannot be awarded.

-- Offerors who fail to provide required representations, certifications, or requested information must be given a chance to correct the deficiency, but failure to do so may result in a finding of nonresponsibility.
+- Offerors who do not provide required certifications or information are given a chance to remedy, but failure to do so may result in a finding of nonresponsibility.

 Responsibilities

-- Contracting Officers: Must request additional information, notify agency officials, and ensure no award is made without proper review when required.
+- Contracting Officers: Must request additional information, notify agency officials, and ensure compliance with certification requirements before award.

 - Contractors: Must provide accurate and complete representations and certifications, and respond to requests for additional information.